rejetto/hfs/dev-plugins.md

       when the event is emitted, your (optional) listener is called, and the returned promise is resolved.

-- `require: function` use this instead of standard `require` function to access modules already loaded by HFS.
+- `require(module: string)` use this instead of standard `require` function to access modules already loaded by HFS.
 Example:
   ```js
   const { watchLoad } = api.require('./watchLoad')
   ```